Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

-To address RQ1, we need to identify critical properties that influence testing designs for multi-subroutine quantum programs.
+To address RQ1, we identify some critical properties that influence testing designs for multi-subroutine quantum programs.
 Notably, these properties have not been adequately considered in current testing methods for quantum programs.
-We can identify these properties through two surveys: (1) investigating the supported features of quantum programming languages and (2) examining existing quantum software projects.
+In addition to deriving the properties from the background of quantum computation, we also identify these properties through two practical surveys: (1) investigating the supported features of quantum programming languages and (2) examining existing quantum software projects.
+The background of quantum computation has been introduced in Section~\ref{sec:background}.
 Next, we will discuss each of these two surveys in detail.